sunboo/yelo/Idea/README.md

 This piece was written as a pre-read for our potential CTO candidates.
 If you are interested in joining us and making this dream a reality then write to us right away.

+FAQ:

+Q. What stage is yelo at?
+A. We are currently between alpha and beta

+Q. What is the role that you are looking for?
+A. We are looking for someone who can own tech (100%), lead tech team, attract tech talent & enthuse open source ethos.
+   Also if you can lead product (50%), data analytics, gamification, recommendation, search, NLP/ML and monetization.

+Q. Where are you based at?
+A. Bangalore, India.
+But we are building a global product.

+Q. What will be my compensation?
+A. We are currently boot-strapped but looking talking to 2-3 angels for an angel round.
+The compensation will be enough    for a spartan life in Bangalore.

 Cheers,
 Prasun Jain